GoogleCloudPlatform/enterprise-knowledge-solution/README.md

 - You must deploy the customer classifier and mark it as a default version for the Cloud Composer workflow to detect it and use.

 - VPC network creation is configurable.
-If you prefer to use an existing VPC network, provide VPC network information during the deployment process.
+If you prefer to use an existing VPC network, provide VPC network information in terraform.tfvars during the deployment process.
+You can create a vpc for testing using the [sample vpc terraform script](components/common-infra/test-vpc)

 ### Deploying the Sample
 1. Open [Cloud Shell](https://console.cloud.google.com/cloudshell)